DuppyIsCool/MythicalTrinkets/README.md

 # MythicalTrinkets

 Custom Items Plugin.
-Currently still being developed.
+Finished, but no longer being updated as of right now.